 None of the aforementioned research systematically identified each tornado outbreak for inclusion in a climatology.
 Lee et al. (2013) separated their data according to the ten positive Trans-Niño years, ten negative Trans-Niño years, and ten neutral Trans-Niño years for some of their analyses, effectively excluding about half of their available data for analysis.
 Barrett and Gensini (2013) only considered violent tornado outbreaks from 1990-2011 in a similar manner to that used in Cook and Schaefer (2008), although Cook and Schaefer focused the majority of their results on a much broader tornado outbreak day definition due to issues with maintaining appropriate sample sizes for analysis.

-Each of the studies base their findings on monthly or seasonally averaged atmospheric conditions that shift as a function of ENSO/MJO, but do not extend those results to individual tornado outbreaks that may or may not contain similar atmospheric characteristics.
+Each of the studies base their findings on monthly or seasonally averaged atmospheric conditions that shift as a function of ENSO/MJO, but do not go into depth regarding synoptic-scale atmospheric features associated with individual outbreaks (i.e., ., low-level jet streams, upper-level jet streams, surface cyclones, geopotential height troughs, etc.).
+Some of these atmospheric features in individual outbreaks aren’t represented in a monthly or seasonal atmospheric climatology.

 Two of the studies (Muñoz and Enfield 2011, Lee et al. 2013) only used coarse indices for gauging tornado activity over broad regions, which prevented them from assessing distinct geographic shifts in tornado activity.
 In fact, the index Muñoz and Enfield 2011 did not assess tornadoes that occurred in the Great Plains region and only focused on tornadoes that occurred in the Southern and Midwestern U.S.

 1.7 Goals and Objectives